facebook/Ax/README.md

 pip3 install git+ssh://git@github.com/facebook/Ax.git#egg=Ax
 ```

-See recommendation for installing PyTorch for MacOS users above.
+See the recommendation for installing PyTorch for MacOS users above.

 At times, the bleeding edge for Ax can depend on bleeding edge versions of BoTorch (or GPyTorch).
 We therefore recommend installing those from Git as well:
 ```